cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 }
 ```

-...or using the hoisted enpoint syntax, shorten it to this:
+...or using the hoisted endpoint syntax, shorten it to this:

 ```cpp
 graph Parent